Five terrorists killed in 16-hour operation in Peshawar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: A police official was martyred while five terrorists were killed during a 16-hour-long operation here in Phase-VII of the posh Hayatabad locality, officials said on Tuesday.
+PESHAWAR: A police official was martyred while five alleged terrorists were killed during a 16-hour long operation here at Phase-VII in the posh Hayatabad locality, officials said on Tuesday.

+Two soldiers, two women and a few others also sustained injuries during the operation.
+They are being treated at local hospitals.

 The house where the exchange of fire took place for several hours collapsed when the explosives planted in it were exploded by the bomb disposal unit (BDU).
 The explosives were apparently planted to serve as booby trap to target senior officials and investigators.